thoughtworks/arthritiscampaign/README.md

 Go to [http://idgettr.com/](http://idgettr.com/) and following the instruction to get your Flickr user ID.
 Write down it for future use.

+Create a photo set in flickr - you will need your photo set ID for the application.
+You can find your photo set id by viewing your photo set, it will be the number at the end of the URL.
 ### Facebook
 This application uses a Facebook applicaton to post photos on users behalf.
 Certainly, when users share the photo on Facebook, users need authorize our Facebook application to post on users behalf.